SAP/cloud-sdk/STYLEGUIDE.md

 Writing a good slug positively affects our SEO.

-It is created either from the `id` property which we have to set in every file, or from the file name, if the id is missing.
+By default, the slug is based on the filename of your MDX document.
-Therefore we should always set the `id` property and consider the following:
+You should overwrite it by setting the `id` in the front matter to avoid unintended changes to the slug, which would occur if the filename is changed.

 ### Do not include base path in the slug